mitranim/prax/docs/html/api/app.md

 ## Overview

-A mutable `App` object serves as a scaffold for a purely functional application.
+An `App` object serves as a scaffold for a purely functional application.
 It maintains state, interacts with the impure world, and reacts to external stimuli, spinning its inner pure-functional gears.

+An `App` is a mutable reference to a succession of immutable states.
+It allows you to define the application as a pure function of state.

 [TODO] explain the event queue.